Shrek Forever After: Production

 Tim Sullivan was hired to write the script in March 2005, but was later replaced by Darren Lemke and Josh Klausner.
 Klausner, about the script's evolution, said, "When I first came onto the project, it wasn't supposed to be the final chapter—there were originally going to be 5 Shrek movies.
 Then, about a year into the development, Jeffrey Katzenberg decided that the story that we'd come up with was the right way for Shrek's journey to end, which was incredibly flattering."
 In May 2007, shortly before the release of the third film, it was announced Mike Mitchell would be on board to direct the new installment.
+Mitchell felt the influence of It's a Wonderful Life within the film's plot, but made sure to rather homage the storytelling over parodying it, embracing the concept that Shrek isn't the same ogre he was at the start of the original film.

 Much of the film was written and recorded in New York City.